 Dr Jess Buxton

-Jess was previously a Research Associate at Imperial College London's Faculty of Medicine, where she was a Tutor for the MSc in Human Molecular Genetics.
-She obtained her PhD in human genetics from the University of London, conducting research into the genetic mutation responsible for myotonic dystrophy at St Mary's Hospital and Charing Cross Hospital.
-She also has a diploma in Science Communication from Birkbeck College for which she wrote a dissertation on public engagement with human genetics, and she has advised the Science Museum on its human genetics exhibits.
+Jess originally studied Genetics at the University of Leeds, and went on to obtain a PhD in Human Genetics while researching myotonic dystrophy at St Mary's Hospital and Charing Cross Hospital.
+She also has a diploma in Science Communication from Birkbeck University of London for which she wrote a dissertation on public engagement with human genetics, and she has advised the Science Museum on its human genetics exhibits.
 She is coauthor (with Jon Turney) of The Rough Guide to Genes and Cloning, and she has contributed a chapter to Human Fertilisation and Embryology: Reproducing Regulation.